Ex-strategist must arbitrate whistleblower claim against UBS: U.S. judge

 Though Murray “may have a claim under Sarbanes-Oxley” it is not the issue before the court, Polk Failla added.

-UBS unsuccessfully argued the Dodd-Frank whistleblower provisions did not apply to Murray as he only complained to people at UBS and not federal regulators, as required by the statute.
+UBS successfully argued the Dodd-Frank whistleblower provisions did not apply to Murray as he only complained to people at UBS and not federal regulators, as required by the statute.

 Murray had cited rules adopted by the SEC in 2011 interpreting the Dodd-Frank law as extending the law’s anti-retaliation provisions to protect individuals whose disclosures were made under the earlier Sarbanes-Oxley Act, even if the person had not complained to regulators.